sanidhya2282004/snake_venom_status/README.md

 # Snake Classification: Venomous or Non-Venomous
 ##****first convert snake_predict.jpg to .pkl using online app****
-##hoe to run : first create virtual env  and then use python app.py
+##how to run : first create virtual env  and then run python app.py
+requirements:gradio and fastai install using pip install
 ## Overview
 This project is a deep learning-based snake classification model that identifies whether a given snake is **venomous or non-venomous** and also predicts the **snake species** from an image.
 The model is trained using convolutional neural networks (CNNs) and can assist researchers, herpetologists, and the general public in snake identification.